jrr-us/website-test/content/publication/_index.md

   image: ''
 ---

 Here is a brief list of relevant selected publications.
 You can click on the list or look at aditional profiles.
+Testing now.